hydroper/as3razen/README.md

-# AS3Razen
+# FXRazen

-AS3Razen is an ActionScript 3 compiler in alpha development phase.
+FXRazen is an ActionScript 3 compiler in alpha development phase.

-AS3Razen aims to comply with either the Apache Flex or Royale compilers which are implemented in the Java language using the Maven ecosystem.
-AS3Razen would be completely in Rust, using the Cargo (crates.io) ecosystem of dependencies.
+FXRazen aims to comply with either the Apache Flex or Royale compilers which are implemented in the Java language using the Maven ecosystem.
+FXRazen would be completely in Rust, using the Cargo (crates.io) ecosystem of dependencies.

 ## Motivation